mikegeeves/pact-examples/pact-examples-docusaurus/docs/pact-examples.md

 # End Pact annotated code block
 ```

-When running the examples, a .mdx file containing Tabs is generated under output/examples
+When running the examples, .md and .mdx file containing the information, tables,
+Tabs etc are generated under output.

+For a particular suite, a file will be generated for each test, containing the
+annotated blocks where found as well as the Pact files and the diffs between Pact
+spec versions.

-To build, run examples, and spin up Docusaurus locally to serve the results: `make serve-docusaurus`
+To build, run examples, and spin up Docusaurus locally to serve the results: `make serve`

 For a GitHub build, a pact-examples dir will be created which will contain the docusaurus site to deploy.